-We make sure that service planners and managers are aware of the views of the people who use their services.
+We make sure service planners and managers are aware of the views of the people who use their services.

 Pro-Copy Business Centre (Rear)